MicrosoftDocs/win32/desktop-src/WmiSdk/swbemservices-security-.md

 ---
-Description: 'The Security\_ property of the SWbemServices object is used to get or set the security settings for an SWbemServices object.
-This property is an SWbemSecurity object.'
+Description: The Security\_ property of the SWbemServices object is used to get or set the security settings for an SWbemServices object.
+This property is an SWbemSecurity object.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'd8b1118b-b26d-4740-915e-484a83953b11'
+ms.assetid: d8b1118b-b26d-4740-915e-484a83953b11
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemServices.Security\_ property'
+title: SWbemServices.Security\_ property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemServices.Security\_ property